The NCAA Tournament expanded in 1985, making March Madness what it is today

 Finished: Beat No. 6 Michigan 71-51 to win national championship

-Twenty No. 1 seeds have won national championships since 1985 so determining the best of all time really boils down to record, their conference tournament and NCAA Tournament opponents.
+With Baylor's victory this year, 21 No. 1 seeds have won national championships since 1985 so determining the best of all time really boils down to record, their conference tournament and NCAA Tournament opponents.
 With those factors in mind, I’m going with the 1991-92 Duke Blue Devils.
-The defending national champions’ only losses were to Wake Forest, who made the tournament as a No. 9 seed, and to North Carolina, who won the national championship the next year.
+The defending national champions' only losses were to Wake Forest, who made the tournament as a No. 9 seed, and to North Carolina, who won the national championship the next year.
 They easily won the ACC Tournament and then the national title.
-To give you sense of how impressive this run was, the Blue Devils’ final three opponents in the NCAA Tournament (Kentucky, Indiana and Michigan) were all No. 1 seeds the next season.
+To give you a sense of how impressive this run was, the Blue Devils' final three opponents in the NCAA Tournament (Kentucky, Indiana and Michigan) were all No. 1 seeds the next season.
 Only three other teams, the 1994-95 UCLA Bruins, the 1998-99 Connecticut Huskies, and the 2011-2012 Kentucky Wildcats come close to matching that body of work.

 — Written by Aaron Tallent, who is part of the Athlon Contributor Network.
 Tallent is a writer whose articles have appeared in The Sweet Science, FOX Sports' Outkick the Coverage, Liberty Island and The Washington Post.
 Follow him on Twitter at @AaronTallent.